 The intersection of Oregon Highway 211 at Dubarko Road was previously under the jurisdiction of the Oregon Department of Transportation and subject to a volume-to-capacity ratio standard rather than level of service.
-The intersection would have met ODOT standards for operation, but with conversion to a city intersection it is projected to operate at level of service "E" either with or without the addition of site trips from the proposed development.
-If the intersection is converted to all-way stop control (as recommended in the safety analysis section of this report on page 20), the intersection is projected to operate at level of service D, thereby meeting the city's operational standard.
+The intersection would have met ODOT's volume-to-capacity based standards for operation, but with conversion to a city intersection it is subject to the city's level-of-service standards.
+This intersection is projected to operate at level of service "F" under year 2023 background conditions during the evening peak hour.